MicrosoftDocs/win32/desktop-src/BITSProv/setcredentials-bitsclientjob.md

 ---
 title: SetCredentials method of the BitsClientJob class
-description: The SetCredentials method identifies the Target parameter, the authentication scheme, and the user credentials to use for user authentication requests. ms.assetid: '69ae8c36-11e6-4030-9b38-006c4a5bfc07'
+description: The SetCredentials method identifies the Target parameter, the authentication scheme, and the user credentials to use for user authentication requests. ms.assetid: 69ae8c36-11e6-4030-9b38-006c4a5bfc07
+keywords:
+- SetCredentials method
+- SetCredentials method, BitsClientJob class
-keywords: ["SetCredentials method", "SetCredentials method, BitsClientJob class", "BitsClientJob class, SetCredentials method"]
+- BitsClientJob class, SetCredentials method
 topic_type:
 - apiref
 api_name: